eduvis/eduvis.github.io/about.md

 ---
-layout: page
-title: About Eduvis
+title: About
-description: >-
-  Eduvis aims to provide informative numeracy and physical-educational resources and strategies for any blind or vision impaired (VI) students -- but specifically for those in Australian (Victorian) secondary education -- who may be considering the prospect of taking up studies in mathematics at an intermediate or advanced level, or physical education.
-Eduvis promotes educational independence of VI students at home and at school."
+description: What we do, and why we do it
 permalink: /about/
 ---

+Eduvis aims to provide informative numeracy and physical-educational resources and strategies for any blind or vision impaired (VI) students - but specifically for those in Australian (Victorian) secondary education - who may be considering the prospect of taking up studies in mathematics at an intermediate or advanced level, or physical education.
+Eduvis promotes educational independence of VI students at home and at school.

 ## What is Eduvis?